 One of the great consequences of this website being well established and indexed on the internet is that it provides an easy access for people around the world who have an interest in connecting with the Gibbs family.
 In recent years I have had contacts with Italians who have been investigating abandoned anglican graveyards, at a time when Gibbs family merchants held prominent positions in Sicily, Naples and Genoa.

-Gaetano Marchese emailed that many researchers are interested to Abraham Gibbs (Topsham 1758 – Palermo 1816, a half cousin of Antony Gibbs), especially in Palermo, Messina and Bronte, a small Sicilian town, where there was the famous Duchy of Nelson.
+Gaetano Marchese emailed that many researchers are interested in Abraham Gibbs (Topsham 1758 – Palermo 1816, a half cousin of Antony Gibbs), especially in Palermo, Messina and Bronte, a small Sicilian town, where there was the famous Duchy of Nelson.
 One of these, the scholar Mr. Rosario Lentini, author of many books on the presence of British Merchants in Sicily, between XVIII and XIX century and particularly on the so-called “English Decade”, 1806-15, recently wrote:

 “ ….For so many years I followed Gibbs and I never found a shred of evidence about his burial.
 The main hypothesis remains that about the cemetery at “Acquasanta” and the fact that no gravestone has been found, probably depends on the destructions and irreversible damages caused in the past decades.
 Also, there is no trace of his transfer from Acquasanta cemetery to the Rotoli non-catholic cemetery (the largest one in Palermo), because I personally checked inch by inch even that burial ground.
 It could exist another possibility.
 A burial in the ground of his villa at Mezzomonreale (a western suburb of Palermo) where he lived in the last years of his life.
 It is improbable but possible because there is an important precedent with the remains of the British Consul Daniel Boomester, who was buried in his garden in 1802.
 I take the opportunity to send you my last historical essay on Gibbs …”